 1. Mosquito Fern

 Many aquarists choose this small aquatic plant to decorate their aquarium.
-In fact, they are not at all a bad choice as a floating aquarium pant.
-They are pleurocarpous type plants and form nice green carpets on the water surface.
+In fact, they are not at all a bad choice as a floating aquarium plant.
+They are Pleurocarpous type plants and form nice green carpets on the water surface.

 However, Mosquito Ferns do their best under direct exposure to sunlight, which might not be possible to arrange in A home aquarium.
 Full Spectrum LED lights are also capable of mimicking a sunny day.